Understand The Basic Rules Of Laser Cutting To Reduce Your Making Costs

 When making with Ponoko, there are three main laser cutting costs to consider: Making, Materials and Shipping.

 Making Costs are all about labor—mostly machine labor and a little bit of human effort.
 Think of your design file as a work order, a set of instructions for the machine to follow.
 The simpler and more efficient your instructions are, the less time it takes the machine to follow them.
 When laser cutting, time equals money.
-Lower the making time, and you’ll achieve lower laser cutting costs.
+Lower the making time, and you’ll achieve lower laser cutting prices.

 Materials Costs can vary greatly, and your material choice impacts making time.
 The general rule is that thinner and lighter materials cut faster.
 Thus, the quicker your design cuts, the less it will cost.